syuan100/ethaddressbook/README.md

 I would recommend that you have at least 0.1 ETH in your MetaMask wallet to make sure transactions will go through.
 (As of today, the contract consumes very little gas)

-Now if you are confused by anything that was just said, I would highly recommend you read a primer on Ethereum, smart contracts, and gas.
+If you are confused by anything that was just said, I would highly recommend you read a primer on Ethereum, smart contracts, and gas.
 [This is a pretty good one.](https://blockgeeks.com/guides/ethereum-gas-step-by-step-guide/)